96 hr

-Manu National Park Tours
+Manu National Park 4-Day Lodge Adventure from Cusco

 Cloud forest at dawn, lowland river by dusk.